MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/google-looker.md

 1. In the **Get Data** experience, search for and select **Looker**.

-2. In **Host** enter your Looker instance URL, e.g. https://example.cloud.looker.com
+2. In **Host**, enter your Looker instance URL, for example, https://example.cloud.looker.com.

 3. The default value of **Disable Preview Optimization** if left blank is True.
 This is the recommended setting.
 Setting the value to False will result in a potentially expensive preview query being sent to Looker.
 Read more in the [Looker documentation](https://cloud.google.com/looker/docs/powerbi-connector#preview_optimization).